perturbo-code/perturbopy/docs/source/testsuite.rst

 .. option:: --test-names

-   List of test folder names to include in this testsuite run.
+   List of test names to include in this testsuite run.

 .. option:: --run_qe2pert

-   Include the qe2pert tests.
+   Include the ``qe2pert`` tests.

 .. option:: --config_machine

    Name of file with computational information for qe2pert computation.
 Should be in the folder tests_f90/comp_qe2pert.
+By default called `config_machine.yml`

 .. option:: --keep_perturbo

-   Save all the materials related to perturbo tests.
+   Save all the materials related to ``perturbo`` tests.

 .. option:: --keep_ephr

-   Save all ephr-files from the qe2pert testing.
+   Save all ephr-files from the ``qe2pert`` testing.

 .. option:: --keep_preliminary

-   Save all preliminary files for ephr calculation.
+   Save all preliminary files for ephr files calculations.